stefano-marchesin/learning_ke_dembs/README.md

 # When Reproducibility goes Sideways: The Case of Knowledge-Enhanced Document Embeddings

-Repository to contain code and information for the paper:
+Repository to contain code and information for:
 <p align="center">
 <b><i>When Reproducibility goes Sideways: The Case of Knowledge-Enhanced Document Embeddings</i></b>
  </p>
-Submitted to ECIR 2020 reproducibility track by S. Marchesin, G. Silvello, and M. Agosti

 ### Requirements

 - ElasticSearch 6.6